CMGreenspon/NCams/README.md

 ![Dr. Greenspon writing](images/pen_cropped.gif)

 NCams is installed as a Python module with several submodules that include camera calibration, estimation of relative camera positions, triangulation of the marker information from multiple cameras, preparing inverse kinematics, filtering in 2D or 3D.
-The module can run on Windows or *nix.
+The module can run on Windows or Unix/Linux.

 ## Getting Started